austin-hoover/blog_old/_posts/2021-09-15-arguing_about_gods_3a.md

 <p>The next claim to investigate is whether causal finitism can rule out infinite lotteries.
 There is a technical section in the book related to this question, but here I’ll mention the simplest case: random walker Bob.
 For every day in a beginningless past, Bob takes one step in a randomly chosen direction — left or right — and writes down his position on a piece of paper.
 On a random day, Bob writes also writes “winner” on the piece of paper.
 Thus, an infinite fair lottery has been generated when Bob arrives at today.
 (The lottery is fair because the probability of any given position being the winner is infinitesimal.)
 Causal finitism rules out this story because the position of Bob at any point in the story is caused by an infinite number of previous positions.</p>
 <p>The most promising way to kill the paradoxes without causal finitism is to note that human reasoning shouldn’t be expected to work with infinities; that’s fine, but causal finitism might be more attractive because it can also rule out paradoxes that don’t involve human reasoning.
 This whole discussion is pretty mathy and would take some time for me to understand it well.</p>
 <h4 id="2.3.4.-Decisions">2.3.4.
 Decisions<a class="anchor-link" href="#2.3.4.-Decisions"> </a></h4><p>Every minute in a beginningless past, a die is rolled.
 On each roll, I’m asked to guess whether the die landed on four.
 The penalty for a wrong answer is an electric shock.
 Obviously, I should always guess “no”.
 Now suppose I have access to the infinite number of previous rolls, that I know the game will end at some point, and that only finitely many non-fours have been rolled in the past.
 I now know <em>with certainty</em> that there will only be finitely many non-fours rolled for the rest of the game, so I can guess “yes” from now on and ensure a finite number of total shocks as opposed to the infinite number of total shocks I would normally receive.
 The paradox is that each roll is independent, so knowledge of previous rolls shouldn’t improve your future guesses.
 Causal finitism wouldn’t allow decisions to be made based on an infinite number of previous rolls.</p>
 <h4 id="2.3.5.-The-Axiom-of-Choice">2.3.5.
 The Axiom of Choice<a class="anchor-link" href="#2.3.5.-The-Axiom-of-Choice"> </a></h4><p>[There is a chapter in the book devoted to paradoxes involving the Axiom of Choice.
-I’ve avoided this chapter until now because it looks like it will take some time to digest, but I plan to read it at some point and replace this bracketed text with a short summary.]</p>
+I’ve avoided this chapter until now because it looks like it would take some time to digest, but maybe I will read it at some point and replace this bracketed text with a short summary.]</p>
 <h4 id="2.3.6.-Summary">2.3.6.
 Summary<a class="anchor-link" href="#2.3.6.-Summary"> </a></h4><p>There are several issues to resolve in relation to causal finitism.
 First, if it were true, it might raise the probability that spacetime is discrete.
 Second, its usefulness for killing paradoxes will depend on the nature of causation.</p>
 <p>Causal finitism leads to the existence of at least one uncaused cause — just trace each causal chain back to its origin.
 (It does allow for an infinite past in which different regions of an infinitely large universe are causally isolated; however, each of these isolated regions would need a first cause.)
 The details of the connection between causal finitism and the second premise of the Kalam are explored by Koons in his article linked at the bottom of the post.
 What remains is the Gap Problem: what is the nature of the first cause(s)?</p>
 <p>Okay, to my knowledge, those are some of the main arguments for the second premise of the Kalam.</p>